Artificial intelligence is a hotly debated topic these days.

 Maybe to understand the military we need to look at what Hollywood is showing us today.

-Or something like this where man and machine work together:
+Or something like this where man and machine work together.
+Like a robot that follows orders.

 It might also be a combination of man and robot.
 For example, some form of remote control, combined with some kind of artificial intelligence that keeps the robot on its feet.
 That's more or less how Unmanned Aearial Vehicles work today already.
 Automated killing machines.